What is SEO?

 Most landing pages are not designed for organic SEO and do not rank well on search results pages.
 Many marketers believe they must sacrifice organic search to craft high-converting landing pages.

 However, landing pages are ideal for driving keyword-targeted organic traffic to your website.
-This is an introduction to the why and the how of building landing pages that boost organic SEO and convert.
+This is an introduction to the why and how of building landing pages that boost organic SEO and convert.

 The Ideal Number of Landing Pages

 If you only have one or two landing pages, you are missing many opportunities to convert leads.
 So, the goal is to reach at least 40 landing pages.